jackwilmerding/polisee/README.txt

 	"memberFirstName": "[MEMBER FIRST NAME HERE]"
 }

-Please fill out this JSON file and save it as "creds.json".
+Please fill out this JSON file and save it as "creds.json" to the same folder.
 Here is how it should look before you press save:

 {
 	"congressNum": "117"